katieching/Protocols/SeptumExplant_KAC.md

     attempting longer culturing times, media may need to be replaced each day to keep samples healthy and uncontaminated.

 c.
-Explants are typically fixed by using forceps to lift them off of
+Explants can be fixed by using forceps to lift them off of
     the filter and transfer them into 4% paraformaldehyde in PBS.
-They can be fixed at 4°C overnight.
+They can be fixed at 4°C overnight and then washed in PBS.